 Crossfields were the leading builders of Morecambe Bay Prawners.
 They also built yachts, rowing boats and dinghies, including Arthur Ransome’s 'Swallow' and 'Coch-y-bonddhu'.
-There were two boatyards operated by Crossfields in Arnside: Beach Walk on the shore run by William where 'Severn' was built and Top Shop on Church Hill which was run by his younger brothers and then his nephews as Crossfield Brothers.
+There were two boatyards operated by Crossfields in Arnside.
+Beach Walk on the shore ran by William where 'Severn' was built and Top Shop on Church Hill which was run by his younger brothers and then his nephews as Crossfield Brothers.

-'Severn' is one of ten Rivers Class Yachts built by William Crossfield & Sons for the River Mersey Yacht Club.
-Six were built in 1912 with a further four in 1914.
-If it was not for World War One it is probable that more would have been built.
+'Severn' is one of ten Rivers Class Yachts built by William Crossfield and Sons for the River Mersey Yacht Club.
+Six were built in 1912 with a further Four in 1914.
+If it was not for the First World War it is probable that more would have been built.
 Four other Rivers Class yachts are thought to be still in existence: 'Deva', 'Dart', 'Styx' (all on the OGA Register) and 'Esk'.

 Original owners of Rivers Class boats included members of the Liverpool merchant elite, three silver medallists in the 1908 Olympics, one of whom was also a Rugby Union International and a British Lions manager.
-In 1925 the 17th Earl of Derby, who was Commodore of the Royal Mersey Yacht Club and Secretary of State for War 1916-18 and a leading racehorse breeder bought 'Ogwen', followed by 'Deva' in 1926.
-The Derby in the title refers to the West Derby area of Lancashire, which includes Liverpool, rather than the city of Derby.
+In 1925 the 17th Earl of Derby, who was Commodore of the Royal Mersey Yacht Club and Secretary of State for War 1916-18 and a leading racehorse breeder brought Ogwen, followed by 'Deva' in 1926.
+The Derby in the title refers to the West Derby area of Lancashire, which includes Liverpool rather than the city.

-'Severn' is thought to have sunk in a Royal Mersey Race on 23 July 1914, just 11 days before the outbreak of World War One.
-She was probably the 'Elwy', joint winner of 1913 Rivers Class Series.
-In 1914 'Elwy' was sold to Commander Harvey Broadbent of HMS Conway, a merchant navy officer training ship anchored off Rock Ferry and a stern disciplinarian.
+'Severn' is thought to have sunk in a Royal Mersey Race on 23 July 1914 just 11 days before the outbreak of World War One.
+She was probably the 'Elwy'.
+'Elwy' was the joint winner of 1913 Rivers Class Series.
+In 1914 'Elwy' was sold to Commander Harvey Broadbent of HMS Conway a merchant navy officer training ship anchored off Rock Ferry and a stern disciplinarian.

 In the 1970s 'Severn' is recorded as being in Essex.
 It is not known how she got there.
-Around 1980 she was featured in an article in the Longshoreman Magazine.
-In 1986 Jon Wainwright, owner of 'Deva' another Rivers Class yacht, mentions competing against 'Severn' in a race on the River Blackwater [“Only so Many Tides”].
+Around 1980 the Longshoreman Magazine featured an article on 'Severn'.
+In 1986 Jon Wainwright, owner of 'Deva', another Rivers Class yacht, mentions competing against 'Severn' in a race on the River Blackwater in his book “Only so Many Tides”.
 'Deva' beat 'Severn'.

 Around 1999 'Severn' was moved to the River Medway in Kent.
-In 2013, after several years of neglect, 'Severn' was taken back to Roach Estuary, Essex just north of Southend where she was restored over a two year period.
+In 2013 after several years of neglect, she was taken back to Essex to the Roach Estuary north of Southend where she was restored over a two year period.

 In 2018 she was bought by Arnside Sailing Club for £5500 funded by a Heritage Lottery grant and returned to the village where she was built.
-She is moored in the Kent Estuary at Arnside, which lies at the top of Morecambe Bay in summer just 300 yards away from where she was built.
+Moored in the Kent Estuary at Arnside, she lies at the top of Morecambe Bay in summer just 300 yards away from where she was built.